 Control requirements for point source dischargers were effective in reducing phosphorus concentrations to the watershed and reservoir.

-All of the WWTFs in the basin met their total phosphorus discharge limits in 2021.
-Two of the three WWTFs with total inorganic nitrogen limits on their permits met their TIN discharge limits, (Pinery, and Stonegate Village).
-Parker Water and Sanitation District exceeded its daily maximum TIN limit of 10 mg/L, January through April, with a maximum value of 11.83 mg/L for Outfall 003A to Sulfur Gulch.
+All of the WWTFs in the basin met their TP discharge limits in 2022.
+Two of the three WWTFs with total inorganic nitrogen limits in their permits met their TIN discharge limits, (Pinery, and Stonegate Village).
+Parker Water and Sanitation District (PWSD) exceeded its daily maximum TIN limit of 10 mg/L in January 2022, with a maximum value of 12.2 mg/L for Outfall 003A to Sulfur Gulch.
+PWSD has been expanding its facilities and, as a result, has been pushing its treatment capacity limits.
+The majority of this construction has been completed and treatment efficiencies are expected to improve.
+Similarly, PWSD has also made some changes to their process controls that are expected to improve denitrification moving forward.

 * The flow weight avergage concentration must be ≤ 0.005 mg/L TP, divided by the land application return flow factor.